 Position Size Calculator (MetaTrader indicator) tells you how many lots to trade based on:

 - Risk tolerance

-- Account size (balance or equity)
+- Account size (balance, equity, or even your savings account)

 - Account currency